minucas/bigcont/solr/README.md

 ## Searching at scale: Distributed searching

-In order to run queries at scale, we need more than one huger server, we need scale-up the engine into separated severs.
+In order to run queries at scale, we need more than one single huge server, we need scale-up the engine into separated severs.

 It’s necessary to break your content into two or more separate Solr indexes, each